• Skip to primary navigation

 Variations and Notes

 Vinaigrette: Flexi.
-Shallots add a nice crunch but can leave them out or completely swap the vinaigrette all together.
+Flexible.
+Shallots add a nice crunch, but you can leave them out or swap the vinaigrette entirely if you prefer something else all together.

-Fresh Herbs Go-to is basil but mint and other fresh herbs can work as well!
+Fresh Herbs Basil is classic, but mint and other fresh herbs work beautifully with stone fruit.

-Ingredients are flexi.
-From the exact stone fruit varieties to tinkering with the vinaigrette to the herbs and more.
-If you start with good stone fruit and burrata, you simply can’t go wrong.
+If you start with good stone fruit and creamy burrata, you really can’t go wrong.

 Disclaimer

-• When possible, buy organic and local stone fruit.
+• When possibly, buy local stone fruit grown sustainably.

 More summer salad recipes?